Crossover – Persian/Canadian

 Set the Controls for the Heart of the Sun – Pink Floyd

 An ensemble that sounds like how Vancouver looks, Sounds Global Ensemble’s diverse repertoire is drawn from Jewish, Persian, Taiwanese, Vietnamese, Indian and Chinese music.
-This band is comprised of some of Vancouver’s most active musicians in the world music scene: Moshe Denburg on guitar, Ali Razmi on tar, Jonathan Bernard on percussion, Lan Tung on erhu (Chinese 2-string violin), Amy Stephan on accordion and Irish whistles, and Bic Hoang on danbau (Vietnamese 1-string zither).
-They are also singers, creating an unusual mix of ethnic vocal styles.
+This band is comprised of some of Vancouver’s most active musicians in the world music scene: Moshe Denburg on guitar, Ali Razmi on tar (Persian lute), Jonathan Bernard on percussion, Lan Tung on erhu (Chinese 2-string violin), Dailin Hsieh on zheng (Chinese zither), Amy Stephan on accordion and Irish whistles, and Bic Hoang on danbau (Vietnamese 1-string zither).
+In addition, their singing creates an unusual mix of ethnic vocal styles.

 The Sounds Global Ensemble is formed to represent the Vancouver Inter-Cultural Orchestra (VICO) at festivals and events when it’s not feasible to have the full orchestra on stage.
+The ensemble can performs with 4-8 members.
 The musicians of the Sounds Global are also members of the orchestra.
 They represent the different cultural backgrounds where VICO musicians have come from.

 世界之聲樂團 (Sounds Global Ensemble)